Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 The Difference Between Visceral and Subcutaneous Fat

 Many patients who come in for a consultation are looking for a way to return their abdomen to a more youthful contour.
 They are looking to achieve this with a tummy tuck, or more often, our minimally-invasive liposuction procedure.
-During their consultation, Dr. Rosdeutscher or Dr. Peters, our plastic surgeons, address the different types of fat we have in our body and what they mean in light of a cosmetic procedure.
+During their consultation, Dr. Rosdeutscher or Dr. Peters, our plastic surgeons in Nashville and Memphis, address the different types of fat you have in your body and what they mean in light of a cosmetic procedure.

 What is Visceral Fat?